dralois/Blender-Python-Module-Docker/README.md

 # 2b) For static builds (slower, portable):
 make deps

-# 3) Build Blender of your choice (bpy needs to be built without jemalloc!)
+# 3) Build Blender of your choice (bpy has to be built without jemalloc!)
 make [full] [lite] [bpy BUILD_CMAKE_ARGS="-D WITH_MEM_JEMALLOC=OFF"]
 ```